-Report on Assessing Euratom - 50 Years of European nuclear energy policy, A6-0129/2007
+5 Report on Assessing Euratom - 50 Years of European nuclear energy policy, A6-0129/2007

-- (24) While it is up to the Member States to define their energy mix, all Member States generate radioactive waste, whether or not they have nuclear reactors.
-Radioactive waste arises mainly from activities of the nuclear fuel cycle, such as the operation of nuclear power plants and the reprocessing of spent fuel, but also from other activities, such as applications of radioactive isotopes in medicine, research and industry. - (25) The operation of nuclear reactors also generates spent fuel.
+- (25) The operation of nuclear reactors also generates spent fuel.
 Each Member State may define its fuel cycle policy.
-The spent fuel may be either considered as a valuable resource that may be, for example, reprocessed or if regarded as radioactive waste spent fuel destined for direct disposal if regarded as radioactive waste.
+The spent fuel may be either considered as a valuable resource that may be reprocessed or, if regarded as radioactive waste, destined for direct disposal.
 Whatever option is chosen, the disposal of high level waste, separated at reprocessing, or of spent fuel regarded as waste should be considered. - (26) The same safety objectives should apply to spent fuel management and to radioactive waste management.
 Recognising this, the Joint Convention and the IAEA Safety Standards impose the same obligations for disposal of spent fuel as for the disposal of radioactive waste. - (27) Radioactive waste, including spent fuel considered as waste, requires containment and isolation from humans and the living environment over the long term.
 Its specific nature (content of radionuclides) requires arrangements to protect human health and the environment against dangers arising from ionizing radiation, including disposal in appropriate facilities as the end point of its management.
 The storage of radioactive waste, including long-term storage, is an interim solution but not an alternative to disposal. - (28) A national radioactive waste classification scheme should support these arrangements taking fully into account the specific types and properties of radioactive waste.
 The precise criteria according to which waste is assigned to a particular waste class will depend on the specific situation in the State in relation to the nature of the waste and the disposal options available or under consideration. - (29) The typical disposal concept for short lived low and intermediate level waste is near surface disposal.
 Following 30 years of research, it is broadly accepted at the technical level that deep geological disposal represents the safest and most sustainable option as the end point of the management of high level waste and spent fuel considered as waste.
-Thus moving towards implementation of disposal should be pursued.
+Thus moving towards implementation of disposal should be pursued. - (30) Although each Member State is responsible for its own policy on spent fuel and radioactive waste management, that policy should respect the relevant fundamental safety principles set by the IAEA^{1.} It is an ethical obligation of each Member State to avoid any undue burden on future generations in respect of the existing spent fuel and radioactive waste, as well as those expected from decommissioning of existing nuclear installations.